 Adding research data is a potential step for this subject collection.
 For guidelines see http://libguides.lib.msu.edu/c.php?g=139267 .)

 The majority of book and journal geoscience materials are purchased online, with paper collections are classed in the QE call numbers, with soils and hydrology materials in GB call numbers.
 Most geology maps are held in the MSU Map Library, although some are included in series in the main stacks or in the Government Documents collections.

 Existing Strengths and Emphases

-It has always been one of the Geology Library's functions to collect and maintain a geoscience collection related to the geological structure and evolution of the Michigan Basin and the Great Lakes.
+Michigan Basin and the Great Lakes is a priority for the collection.
 The Michigan Basin is a geologically-significant, archetypal structural entity formed primarily during Paleozoic time.
 It is recognized internationally as a classic basin structure that includes Michigan, the upper Great Lakes, parts of Ontario, and the states of Minnesota, Wisconsin, Illinois, Indiana, Ohio, and western Pennsylvania.
 Geologic structures within the Basin include the Mid-Continent Rift and the Marquette Trough (dated in excess of 1 billion years), Paleozoic inland sea beds, and the Pleistocene (Ice Age) surface features.